 Bowery borders the East Village

 Bowery is a street and neighborhood right next to the East Village.
 It’s fairly small so we decided to pair it with this insider guide.
 This area features a lot of bars, lounges and some really good eats.
 There’s a small outdoor food court as well that features tacos and sushi.
-It’s definitely a nice little area to check out whenever your in the East Village.
+It’s definitely a nice little area to check out whenever you’re in the East Village.

 Yoga To The People